- Accessibility Services

 “Agreement” Accommodations: Provided by AS and instructor.
 These accommodations require collaboration with instructors, who must consider (but not necessarily approve) the following accommodations:

-- Extension of Assignment Due Dates
+- Reasonable Extension of Assignment Due Dates

-- Flexible Course Attendance
+- Reasonable Modification of Course Attendance

-- Memory Aid for Exams
+- Reasonable Use of a Memory Aid for Exams

-- Modification of Assignment Format
+- Reasonable Modification of Assignment Format

 Assistive Listening Device: Provided by student or AS.
 A piece of assistive technology that makes a course accessible by amplifying the sound in any environment.